ansys/pyturbowizard/README.md

 # **PyTurboWizard**
+©2025 ANSYS, Inc. Unauthorized use, distribution, or duplication is prohibited.

 ## **Open-Source Software Disclaimer**
 This deliverable depends on Open-Source Software (OSS), which are subject to their own terms & conditions and may contain vulnerabilities.